-On-going training in Positive Handling techniques is provided for relevant staff when required i.e. Team Teach provides training in positive handling strategies (with an emphasis on de-escalation but including physical restraint) to better support those who display challenging behaviour.
+On-going training in Positive Handling techniques is provided for relevant staff when required i.e. Team Teach.
+Team Teach / in house training provides training in positive handling strategies (with an emphasis on de-escalation but including physical restraint) to better support those who display challenging behaviour.
 It takes a whole setting holistic approach to behaviour management.

-In Cumbria, Team Teach training is available from Learning Support Services, Tel: 01900 706083.
+In our Local Authority, Team Teach training is available from Learning Support Service, Tel: 01900 706083.

-The following members of staff have undertaken Team Teach training: S Bulman/ J Harvey
+The following members of staff have undertaken Team Teach training